deniskrumko/deepface-finder/README.md

 # CUDA support

-There is a separate Docker image `deniskrumko/deepface-finder-cuda11.6.2:latest` that uses CUDA versions of Torch and TorchVision.
+There is a separate [Docker image](./Dockerfile.cuda) `deniskrumko/deepface-finder-cuda:latest` that uses CUDA versions of Torch and TorchVision.

 # Credits